Session 4/13Page 5/5: Work plan: Things we will do before the next session

 Mutual contact: Do we have activities every day in small groups where we pay much attention to mutual contact between a caregiver and 4-6 children (singing, playing, etc.)?
 How can we make mutual contact activities with the babies while doing practical tasks?

-Being accessible to the child: If a child needs our attention or help (afraid, insecure, unhappy, in pain), how long does it have to wait before we help?
+Being accessible: If a child needs our attention or help (afraid, insecure, unhappy, in pain), how long does it have to wait before we help?
 There are no demands from the caregiver about how you should act to get help, you get if if you need it.
 If there are many children and few caregivers, what can we do to overcome this problem, so that we are accessible as much as possible?

 Feel with the child, not like the child: When a child is uncomfortable, angry, constantly arguing, irritated or has a temper tantrum: How does the feelings of the child affect us and make us respond?
 How can we pay attention to what happens to us and be calm, firm and kind even though the child is unreasonable or too excited?
 What children can make us angry or irritated?
 How can we pay special attention not to feel like those children?

-Reflecting the thoughts and feelings of the child: How can we talk to the children while we work with them?For example: When we perform a task with a child, we also talk about what we see happening in the child: “Now you are going to play with this toy – I can see that you are a little afraid of it because you have never seen this toy before – that’s okay, let’s have a look at it together” or “Now you are drinking from your bottle, you are really hungry, it’s so nice to eat, that makes you happy, doesn’t it?”, etc.
+Mentalizing – talk about feelings and thoughts: How can we talk to the children while we work with them?For example: When we perform a task with a child, we also talk about what we see happening in the child: “Now you are going to play with this toy – I can see that you are a little afraid of it because you have never seen this toy before – that’s okay, let’s have a look at it together” or “Now you are drinking from your bottle, you are really hungry, it’s so nice to eat, that makes you happy, doesn’t it?”, etc.

 - Discuss how you can improve the ways you relate to children (mutual contact, sensitivity, etc.).